Alan Brooke, 1st Viscount Alanbrooke: First World War

 When the Armistice did eventually arrive Brooke was in London on leave.
 He watched the crowds of people celebrating but felt mixed feelings, as he himself later wrote:

+On 31 March 1942 he wrote:

 Between the wars

 During the interwar period, Brooke attended the first post-war course at the Staff College, Camberley in 1919.
 He managed to impress both his fellow students and the college's instructors during the relatively brief time he was there.
 He then served as a staff officer with the 50th Division from 1920 to 1923.
 Brooke then returned to Camberley, this time as an instructor, before attending the Imperial Defence College.
 He was later appointed as an instructor at the college, and while there he became acquainted with most of the officers who became leading British commanders of the Second World War.
 From 1929 onwards Brooke held a number of important appointments: Inspector of Artillery, Director of Military Training and then General Officer Commanding (GOC) of the Mobile Division (later the 1st Armoured Division) in 1935.
 In 1938, on promotion to lieutenant-general, he took command of the Anti-Aircraft Corps (renamed Anti-Aircraft Command in April 1939) and built a strong relationship with Air Chief Marshal Hugh Dowding, the AOC-in-C of Fighter Command, which laid a vital basis of co-operation between the two commands during the Battle of Britain the following year.
 In July 1939 Brooke moved to command Southern Command.
 By the outbreak of the Second World War, Brooke was already seen as one of the British Army's foremost generals.